 Championing Public Health through Education

-Globalization, epidemics, environmental degradation, poverty, etc, are just a few of the factors affecting our public health policies and practices.
+Globalization, epidemics, environmental degradation and poverty are just a few of the factors affecting our public health policies and practices.
 Today, many well-established universities offer public health programmes, providing broad-based training for young people hoping to become seasoned healthcare professionals.
 And CUHK is the first university in Hong Kong to offer an undergraduate public health programme.

-Hong Kong people probably do not need much introduction to the consequences of mysterious diseases spiraling into public health scares.
-Very often, before scientists get a good grasp of the culprit virus, the infection may have wreaked enough havoc to show how unprepared we are.
-To make sure people stay vigilant, we should spend more effort on public health education.
+Hong Kong people probably do not need much introduction to the consequences of mysterious diseases spiraling into public health crises.
+Very often, before scientists getting a good grasp of the culprit virus, the infection may have wreaked enough havoc to show how unprepared we are.
+To make sure people stay vigilant, we should spend more efforts in public health education.

 The promotion of public health requires diverse skills and coordination, and therefore the curriculum of a public health programme usually encompasses a wide range of disciplines, including biostatistics, environmental health, social and behavioural science, health services, public health policy, management, finance, law, and engineering.

-‘We offer learning opportunities to talent who aspire to be public health professionals, so that they are equipped with the knowledge and skills to plan strategically for the proper management of health services, the control and prevention of infectious diseases, as well as decide what policies are best to promote healthier lifestyles for future generations,’ Prof. Yeoh Eng-kiong , Director of the Jockey Club School of Public Health and Primary Care said.
+‘We offer learning opportunities to talents who aspire to be public health professionals, so that they are equipped with the knowledge and skills to plan strategically for the proper management of health services, the control and prevention of infectious diseases, as well as to decide what policies are best to promote healthier lifestyles for future generations,’ Prof. Samuel Wong Yeung-shan, Director of the Jockey Club School of Public Health and Primary Care, said.

 Kelvin Ho, a recent graduate, is satisfied with the breadth and depth of the programme.

 ‘The comprehensiveness of this study offers me a full picture of the role of public health in society.
 Physiological factors aside, social, environmental, and political issues can lead to the emergence and diffusion of diseases.
 Public health professionals thus have to come up with creative strategies in tackling public health problems, formulating solutions, and evaluating efficacy of policies and measures,’ Kelvin said.